 Form file uploads — accept resumes, screenshots, and PDFs in any HTML form

-Add multipart/form-data and a file input. splitforms stores the upload, scans it for malware, and links it from the notification email and dashboard.
+Add multipart/form-data and a file input.
+With Storage connected, splitforms stores the upload and links it from the notification email, dashboard, and webhook payload.

 File Uploads